shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

   1. Seed/K-mer positions (column pos) are 1-based.
      For reference genomes with multiple sequences, the sequences were concatenated to a single sequence with intervals of N's.
+     So values of column pos_gnm and pos_seq might be different.
      The positions can be used to extract subsequence with 'lexicmap utils subseq'.
-  2. A distance between seeds (column distance) with a value of "-1" means it's the first seed in that sequence, and the distance can't be computed currently.
-  3. All degenerate bases in reference genomes were converted to the lexicographic first bases.
+  2. All degenerate bases in reference genomes were converted to the lexicographic first bases.
      E.g., N was converted to A. Therefore, consecutive A's in output might be N's in the genomes.

 Extra columns:
   Using -v/--verbose will output more columns:
-     pre_pos,  the position of the previous seed. len_aaa,  length of consecutive A's.
+     len_aaa,  length of consecutive A's.
      seq,      sequence between the previous and current seed.